dimashidayat99/Recomposing_Classical_Music_With_GAI/model/gpt/README.md

 ## Music Generation
 The outputs of the models training are combination of notes and durations for both treble and bass clef data.
 Each of the outputs went through music generation processes to generate music.
 The processess is as follows:

- This output went through the top k sampling process where one from top ten of probability of combined feature was randomly select.
-The dataframe was constructed based on the selected value.
-Since there two clef, there are two total dataframe which are treble clef dataframe and bass clef dataframe.
-The dataframes underwent the inverse label encoding where the numerical representation of data will be transform to categorical data.
-The dataframe which contained only one feature which is the combine feature was splitted into two features for notes and durations.
-Each notes and durations were extracted from combined features to construct a new dataframe.
-The dataframe went through the inverse transformation to transform categorical representation of data to the initial data representation.
-The processed generated dataframes were submitted to the music stream, where the generated treble data was submitted to the treble clef stream while the generated bass data was submitted to the bass clef stream.
-Both streams went through the stream balancing process where the both streams length were adjusted to make sure both length are similar (or almost similar).
-The balanced streams were submitted to the music score.
-The music score was used to generate the music in the form of music audio and music sheet.

 1. Top K Sampling: The outputs (combination of notes and durations) were underwent the top k sampling process where one from top ten of them were randomly select.